kamiloses/Synchronous-Microservices-App-Using-OpenFeign/README.md

-Simple API Microservices Synchronous App
+Simple API Microservices Synchronous App.

 The main purpose of the application was to use OpenFeign for fetching data from Eureka, instead of using RestTemplate.

 Libraries/Frameworks currently used: